ulysses-ck/arcticgrey-test/README.md

-# Hydrogen template: Skeleton
+# Arctic Grey Technical Test

+This repository contains a technical test implementation using Shopify's Hydrogen framework.
+The project demonstrates headless commerce capabilities using Shopify's stack and Remix framework.

+## Deployment

+This project is configured for deployment on Netlify, leveraging Server-Side Rendering (SSR) through Netlify Edge Functions.
+You can deploy your own instance by clicking the button below:

+[![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify/hydrogen-template)

+## About the Stack

-Hydrogen is Shopify’s stack for headless commerce.
-Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
+Hydrogen is Shopify's stack for headless commerce.
+Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify's full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.

-[![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify/hydrogen-template)

 - [Check out Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen)
 - [Get familiar with Remix](https://remix.run/docs/)